This Christmas cookie is as close to perfection as you’ll get—rich, buttery, and utterly delicious.

 Instead of vanilla bean seeds, add 1 tablespoon espresso power dissolved in 1 tablespoon of boiling water and cooled, along with 2 teaspoon vanilla extract to the creamed butter and sugar.

 - Add a few drops of food coloring to the butter and sugar while creaming.

 - Shape the dough into a 2-inch diameter log on a long sheet of plastic wrap, enclose in the wrap, and refrigerate for at least 2 hours.
 When the log is firm, remove the plastic wrap and roll the log in colored sprinkles or finely chopped almonds, hazelnuts, pecans, or walnuts.
 Cut scant ¼-inch disks and bake as directed above.

-Here is the LunaCafe Christmas 2008 Twelve Days of Christmas Cookies extravaganza.
-Beginning on December 1st, I will post daily until we complete the list on December 12th.
+Here’s the LunaCafe Twelve Days of Christmas Cookies: Deck the Halls collection.
 If you bake along, one cookie a day from December 1st to December 12th, you’ll have a wonderful selection of holiday cookies to share with family and friends, with time to spare.